amanrk28/identity-reconciliation/README.md

 ## Overview

-The **Identity Reconciliation** is a Node.js application built using NodeJS, TypeScript and PostgreSQL.
+The **Identity Reconciliation** is a Node.js application built using TypeScript and PostgreSQL.
 This service helps to identify and track a customer's identity across multiple purchases using contact information such as emails and phone numbers.
 The service links contacts with the oldest one being treated as the primary contact.

 ## Features